adnanzameer/SEOBOOST/README.md

 ### robots.txt

-The idea behind this feature is simple, provide editors with the flexibility to change robots.txt file on the go.
+The idea behind this feature is simple, provide editors with the flexibility to change robots.txt files on the go.

 The Robots.txt page (backed by SBRobotsTxt PageType) should be created by the editor for the site under Start Page.

 ![robots.txt PageType](assets/docsimages/image001.png)

 The physical rebots.txt file content (if any) will be replaced with the CMS robobts.txt page content.
-The fallback behaviour of /robots.txt URL is the content of physical rebots.txt file (if any) otherwise the default 404 error page will be shown.
+The fallback behaviour of the /robots.txt URL is the content of the physical rebots.txt file (if any) otherwise the default 404 error page will be shown.

 **IMPORTANT**:
-* If there is a physical robot.txt exist in the site root, always purged the CDN cache after the deploy or site restart.
-It is a recommendation to delete physical robots.txt file from the site root to ensure editable robot.txt content loads without a problem.
+* If there is a physical robot.txt exists in the site root, always purge the CDN cache after the deployment or site restart.
+Deleting the physical robots.txt file from the site root is recommended to ensure editable robot.txt content loads without a problem.
-* If you are using IIS URL Rewrite rules to add a trailing slash at the end of the URL, add the following in the rule to ignore robots.txt route
+* If you are using IIS URL Rewrite rules to add a trailing slash at the end of the URL, add the following in the rule to ignore the robots.txt route

         <add input="{URL}" pattern="\robots.txt" negate="true" />